-Solution S7A is based on the joint treatment of blackwater and grinded blackwater at building (pilot) scale for wet anaerobic digestion using AnMBR solution.
+The first solution (7a) is based on the joint treatment of blackwater and grinded bio waste at building (pilot) scale for wet anaerobic digestion using AnMBR solution.
 The solution foresees the recovery of >95% food waste and >95% organic matter from blackwater.
 This may lead to:

 - compost (linked to S8) at home level for use by dwellers, neighbours or use in public gardens.

 In HOUSEFUL, an innovative AnMBR system for the joint treatment of blackwater and grinded BW will be designed and constructed at laboratory and pilot scale as a compact and transportable unit.
 The design will be addressed for a minor odour production.
 The systems will be started up and optimised using real wastewater and grinded bio-waste effluents.
 Biogas will be treated using absorption technologies (Solution S7c) ensuring a biogas quality corresponding to natural gas grid specification for potential grid injection, use in μCHP, combustion in a natural gas boiler or other valorisation routes proposed by stakeholders.
 Once safety of the system is ensured, the system will be emptied and transported in a container for final integration in Demo 1 in operational environment at pre-commercial scale.
 The biogas conversion system will be initially dimensioned for the renewable energy recovery of 2600 kWh/y from biogas.